Waboodoo/HTTP-Shortcuts/docs/variables.md

 # Variables

 Variables allow you to inject pieces of information dynamically into your shortcuts when executing them.
 A variable consists of a name and a value which is resolved at execution time, based on its type.
 For some variable types this means that a prompt dialog is shown that asks for a value, others can be resolved without user input.
-They are global, meaning that they do not belong to a specific shortcut but can be used by all of them.
+They are global, meaning that they do not belong to a specific shortcut but can be used by any of them.

-Variables are also particularly useful when combined with the app's [Scripting](scripting.md) capabilities, as it allows you to compute a value using a piece of JavaScript, storing that value into a variable and then use that value as part of the HTTP request.
+Variables are also particularly useful when combined with the app's [Scripting](scripting.md) capabilities, as it allows you to compute a value using a piece of JavaScript code, store that value into a variable and then use that value as part of the HTTP request.

 For more details on when variables are resolved see the [Execution Flow](execution-flow.md) documentation.